A Brief History

 Every single country that we know of that has ever required universal registration of firearms has then turned around and confiscated all or certain classes of those firearms.
 Priceless family heirlooms were seized in Britain and Australia, and historically important guns melted down.
 In this country, where the NSA monitors every single cell phone (and other?) call and all sorts of other communications, and the government and private agencies get hacked left and right, it is no wonder gun owners are somewhat leery of universal registration?

 The pro-gun, anti-gun debate has many, many points of contention, from as fundamental as whether or not US citizens should have any guns at all, to whether or not teachers and professors should be allowed to carry a gun in class.
-Feel free to join the debate here on our site, regardless of which side you are on.
+Question for students (and subscribers): Feel free to join the debate here on our site, regardless of which side you are on.
 Or, for that matter, ask whatever questions you may have.
+Please let us know in the comments section below this article.
 We believe in dialogue and respect all sides.